The auto-injector is designed to allow quick administration when drug overdose first occurs.

 Naloxone works to help reverse the effects of opioid overdose and has been widely used by medical professionals in heroin treatment and other overdose situations.
 Deaths from drug overdoses are now the leading cause of injury-related death in the U.S., having steadily increased over the past 10 years.
-Just last month, Massachusetts Governor Deval Patrick declared a state of emergency in response to increasing numbers of overdoses in the state.
+Just last month, Massachusetts Governor Deval Patrick declared a state of emergency due to the increase in the state’s number of overdoses.

-Although the move by the FDA has met with overall approval by many leading drug treatment specialists, there is some concern that reliance on the medication to treat addicts may in some way delay the pursuit of other options that can help address the root causes of addiction.
+Although the FDA’s move has met with overall approval by many leading drug treatment specialists, there is some concern that reliance on the medication to treat addicts may in some way delay the pursuit of other options that can help address the root causes of addiction.

 “In addition to the risks of having untrained people administering the antidote, one of the concerns is that some individuals may consider the use of Naloxone as a sort of ‘quick fix’ which may diminish the urgency underlying the need for more permanent solutions to drug use and abuse,” he added.
 To achieve a more permanent solution, Lowenstein says there is a clear need for support services in addition to greater compassion and understanding for those dealing with drug abuse – whether that means the abuser or the abuser’s loved ones.

-Lowenstein and colleagues Cliff Bernstein M.D. and registered addiction specialist Clare Waismann operate a leading opiate treatment program in an accredited hospital which is positioned to offer specialized care for patients with specific medical and dependency needs, including high-risk patients and long-time abusers of painkillers and other substances.
+De.
+Michael H. Lowenstein and registered addiction specialist Clare Waismann operate a leading opiate treatment program in an accredited hospital positioned to offer specialized care for patients with specific medical and dependency needs, high-risk patients, and long-time abusers of painkillers and other substances.
 For 15 years, the Waismann Method Medical Group has been considered the premier Rapid Detox Center in the country by successfully treating thousands of patients from all over the world in its facility located only in Southern California.

-“At our center, we believe it treating the individual with a compassionate approach that supports rather than judges,” Lowenstein said.
+“At Waisamnn Method®, we believe in treating the individual with a compassionate approach that supports rather than judges,” Lowenstein said.
 “From heroin treatment to the abuse of painkillers, we approach each of our patients one-on-one to craft a custom program of care aimed at the success of the individual throughout his or her life.”

-The Waismann Method® is an advanced treatment for opioid dependence which is based on treating an individual patient’s unique needs as determined through thorough medical, psychological and social assessments.
-The center offers a range of confidential, personalized treatment and aftercare options, including rapid opiate detoxification under sedation, medically-assisted detoxification and other forms of treatment.
+Waismann Method® is an advanced treatment for opioid dependence based on treating an individual patient’s unique needs as determined through thorough medical, psychological, and social assessments.
+The center offers a range of confidential, personalized treatment and aftercare options, including rapid opiate detoxification under sedation, medically-assisted detoxification, and other treatment forms.